vighneshiyer/vighneshiyer.com/content/research/blog/2025_09-ask_the_model/index.md

     "club_spongebob_13-0.webp",
 ], popout=false, caption="The Kelp Forest ranger has arrived to save Squidward!") }}

-Squidward screams in delight - someone is here to save them!
+Squidward screams in delight &mdash; someone is here to save them!

 {{ gallery(images=[
+    "club_spongebob_14-1.webp",
     "club_spongebob_14-0.webp",
-    "club_spongebob_14-1.webp",
 ], popout=false) }}

 But to Squid's dismay, the ranger also has a Conch of his own.